Free admission for OMC Delegates

 The Adriatic sea has been the cradle of the Italian offshore industry, which spun - over the years - a thriving industrial and technological ecosystem, able to project itself into the international markets.

 Today, the Adriatic offshore industry is mature but new business opportunities can still materialize not only in this area but in the whole Mediterranen Sea thanks to the development of new technologies.
-The maintenance and repair of subsea pipeline, for instance, will be more and more carried out by using advanced robotics, the decommissioning and reutilization of aging infrastructures, one of the huge markets worldwide in the next twenty years worldwide, as well as the reconversion of port facilities to create storage and refueling services for cleaner shipping fuels such as methanol and LNG.
+The maintenance and repair of subsea pipeline, for instance, will be carried out more and more by using advanced robotics, the decommissioning and reutilization of aging infrastructures, one of the huge markets worldwide in the next twenty years worldwide, as well as the reconversion of port facilities to create storage and refueling services for cleaner shipping fuels such as methanol and LNG.

 The panel will explore the emerging business opportunities to revitalize the industry as well as the pilot projects today in place, by bringing around the table leading industry experts, sector associations, marine scientists, and experts on renewables at sea.